ashutoshmjain/gita/src/prologue.md

 No one could fathom to what avail but the cause appeared worth dedicating many lives.
 Thousands of scribes would spend millions of hours just to copy, rewrite and improve the root narrative just as Unix morphed into BSDs, Solaris, AIX, HP-UX, Minix, Linux and Android and many more including countless variants of each.
 With them they all carried forward what is commonly known as Unix philosophy - somewhat like an embodiment of universal values that bind all of them into one single rendition.

-As described in the very first book of `Mahabharata` (Adi Parva), the `Vaidik` editor-in-chief (Ved-Vyasa), sage teacher of all the races [^races], immortal `Krishna Dwaipayana` invoked `Bramha` - the embodiment of all pervading information, to accomplish the pursuit of `Mahabharata` - to capture universal values into a single narrative.
+As described in the very first book of `Mahabharata` (Adi Parva), the `Vaidik` editor-in-chief (Ved-Vyasa), sage teacher of all the races [^races], immortal `Krishna Dwaipayana` invoked `Bramha` - the embodiment of all pervading information, to accomplish the pursuit of `Mahabharata` - to capture universal values into a single historical narrative.

 # `Aavahan`